-The proposed amendments were previously discussed by the Planning Commission on August 10, 2021 at its regular meeting.
+The proposed amendments were previously discussed by the Planning Commission on August 10, 2021, at its regular meeting.
 A motion to approve the proposed amendments failed on a 2-2-1 (Kapil absent) vote.
 Prior to the vote, the Commission requested information regarding incentives and waivers that developers have requested and received in neighboring jurisdictions.
+The Planning Commission reheard the item on September 14, 2021, at its regular meeting, at which a motion to adopt Resolution No.

-1 All further references are to the Government Code.
+&lt;sup>1 All further references are to the Government Code.